theCoderGirl247/Donation-DAPP/README.md

 This project aims to provide vital support for rebuilding efforts by facilitating seamless contributions to those in need.
 For more information, please visit our Wiki Page.

-## **Please note that this Donation DApp (Decentralised Application) operates on the Sepolia testnet and requires Sepolia ETH to function.**
+## **Please note that this Donation DApp operates on the Sepolia testnet and requires Sepolia ETH to function.**